hunter-college-ossd-fall-2019/ariella879-weekly/about.md

 **Hello.** My name is Ariella.
 Here are a few things about me:

  * I am 21 years old
- * I was born and rasied in Brooklyn, New York
+ * I was born and grew up in Brooklyn, New York
+ * My parents immigrated from former Soviet Union republics
- * I have the privledge of studying computer science in Hunter college
+ * I am a computer science student in Hunter College